Big infrastructure bill in peril as GOP threatens filibuster

 The economy has come back to life as more Americans have gotten vaccinated and Biden's earlier $1.9 trillion relief package has coursed through the country.
 Employers have added an average of nearly 543,000 jobs a month since January, with Federal Reserve officials anticipating overall economic growth of roughly 7% this year that would be the highest since 1984.
 Yet there is also uncertainty as employers say they're struggling to find workers at the current pay levels and inflation concerns have yet to abate.

-Associated Press writers Alan Fram and Josh Boak contributed to this report.
+Associated Press writers Alan Fram, Darlene Superville and Josh Boak contributed to this report.